-In this article, Dr. Neal Barnard, MD, President of Physicians Committee for Responsible Medicine (PCRM), shares his tips on how to Lose Weight on a Plant-Based Diet.
+In this article, Neal Barnard, MD, author, and president of Physicians Committee for Responsible Medicine (PCRM), shares his tips on how to Lose Weight on a Plant-Based Diet.

 If you are trying to lose weight, going vegan will help enormously.1 For starters, there is no longer even a drop of animal fat on your plate.
 That’s great because every gram of fat holds 9 calories.
 That’s a lot more than are in carbohydrates or protein (just 4 calories per gram).